viorik/ELSD/README.md

 Software Foundation, either version 3 of the License, or (at your option) any later version.

+If you use this code in your research, please cite the paper above.

+Note that an enhanced version of the detector is available at <a>https://github.com/viorik/ELSDc</a>.

 REQUIREMENTS
 The ELSD source code needs the CLAPACK/CBLAS library for some linear algebra